 - (chronic) pain

-- mental fallout of serious illness and setbacks
+- mental or emotional fallout, serious illness or other setbacks

 How to train it

-Mindfulness is a skill you can practise and hone.
+Mindfulness is a skill you can practice and hone.
 And that is where mindfulness training comes in.
-The American architect of mindfulness training, Jon Kabat-Zinn, harnessed Western psychological insights into an eight-week mindfulness programme that has been around for 40 years now, and which has proven to be effective, as shown by numerous scientific studies.
+The American architect of mindfulness training, Jon Kabat-Zinn, harnessed Western psychological insights into an eight-week mindfulness program that has been around for 40 years now, and which has proven to be effective, as shown by numerous scientific studies.

 Who it is for

-Mindfulness training is suited for anyone who is ready to invest in the quality of their life, who aspires to live and experience life more intensely, who wants to enjoy more, and more intensely, and who is willing to ready to consider a different stance regarding their thought and behavioural patterns.
-And it is for anyone who wants to learn to take a different approach to stressful ‘weather conditions’ in their life.
+Mindfulness training is suited for anyone who is ready to invest in improving the quality of their life, who aspires to live and experience life more intensely, who wants to enjoy more, and more intensely, and who is willing to take a different stance in relationship to their thoughts and behavioral patterns.
+And it is for anyone who wants to learn to take a different approach to turbulence in their life.

-Any adult, regardless of age, regardless of physical ability, with or without health issues, is welcome and can take reap the benefits.
-In the words of the architect of mindfulness training, Jon Kabat-Zinn: ‘I have never met anyone who would not benefit from mindfulness in his life.’
+Any adult, regardless of age, regardless of physical ability, with or without health issues, is welcome and can take reap benefits from the training.
+In the words of Jon Kabat-Zinn the architect of the mindfulness training: ‘I have never met anyone who would not benefit from mindfulness in his life.’

 - want to better cope with your busy life.

-- desire for more moments of enjoyment, rest, and reflection/silence.
+- long for more moments of enjoyment, rest, and reflection/silence.